 Want to study for your biology midterm without worrying about filming your documentary, reading 72 pages of The Odyssey, or training your psychology rat?

-Adopted in 1970, Colorado College’s “Block Plan” is a uniquely intensive academic schedule that allows students to plunge into a different subject every three and a half weeks.
+Introduced in 1970, Colorado College’s “Block Plan” is an intensive and immersive academic schedule that allows students to engage with a single subject for three and a half weeks.
 With this, CC students are not required to juggle multiple subjects throughout a semester.
-Students take one course at a time and professors teach one, with each block covering the same amount of material as a semester system.
+The entire college runs one block at a time, with each block covering the same amount of material as a semester system.

 The result?
-You can study the film industry on location in Hollywood, find Jupiter during evening labs in Barnes observatory, or traverse the natural wonders of the Southwest as a field archaeologist.
+Students can choose to study the film industry on location in Hollywood, then find Jupiter during evening labs in Barnes observatory, or traverse the natural wonders of the Southwest as a field archaeologist.
 Classes are small, hands-on, and highly focused.

-If you love your class, you’re free to obsess over it.
-Not your thing?
-It’s over in three and a half weeks and by block break, you’ll have learned a semester’s worth of course material.
+Love your current class?
+Great!
+Or maybe you find yourself ready for your next block?
+No worries, it’ll be over in three and a half weeks and you’ll have gained a semester’s worth of course material.
 It’s a win-win.
 Not to mention block breaks...